salesforce/refocus-bot-oncall/README.md

 * 1.1.2 Adding value as object
 * 1.1.3 Make single call for services rather than every page load
 * 1.1.4 Update TTe attributes for TTx metrics
+* 1.1.5 End time TTe should be resolve not acknowledge